kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/specification.md

 *   Answer Example:
     *   `my-hostname.clusterA.myservice.test.svc.clusterset.local.
 4 IN A 10.3.0.100`

-There must be an `AAAA` record for each _ready_ endpoint of the headless Service with IPv6 address `<endpoint-ip>` as shown below.
+There must be an `AAAA` record for each _ready_ endpoint in the same subset of the headless Service with IPv6 address `<endpoint-ip>` as shown below.
 If there are no _ready_ endpoints for the headless Service, the answer should be `NXDOMAIN`.